 What you will need to include in your guide is dependent upon your business and product, but you can use this list as a starting point.

 - Logo Guide: Variations of the logo (color and black and white, at the very least), and proper sizing, color and usage.
 It’s also a good idea to include logo do’s and don’ts, adding in variations for different color backgrounds and how to set the logo on top of photography.
-See the following examples from Fitt Lab.

 - Typography: Choose your brand fonts and indicate when and where they should be used.
 Add details specifying color (with exact hex codes), font size and hierarchy.